endyjasmi/hubraft/README.md

 ### - becomeCandidate

-The event "becomeCandidate" is send wen the server was a "Follower" and the leader stop send heartbeat, and by default when a will come "Candidate", automatically asks for it election.
+The event "becomeCandidate" is sent when the server was a "Follower" and the leader stops sending the heartbeat, and by default when a server becomes a "Candidate", he automatically asks for an election.

 ##